temyers/cucumber-jvm-parallel-plugin/readme.md

 This is where the cucumber-jvm-parallel-plugin comes in.
 This plugin automatically generates a Cucumber JUnit or TestNG runner for each scenario/feature file found in your project.

+Note: As of `cucumber-jvm:4.0.0` parallel execution is supported natively by cucumber.

 Quickstart
 ----------